TotoMako/scan-ffi/README.md

 what you can use with git prompt on your Pc.

-Open "launh.bat" to start scanning
+Open "launch.bat" to start scanning
 (Use it after logged in in fyremc launcher.